 Air handler vs blower

 Air handlers are not blowers.
 This can be confusing for some of our customers, but it's not too hard to understand and we're happy to explain the difference.
-An air handler contains the blower, and several other pieces within.
+An air handler contains the blower, and several other pieces inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Air Handler vs. Furnace